HopkinsLaboratory/Graphormer-IR/README.md

 # Contact

-If you require further assistance with developing your own model or have any questions about its implementaton, the authors can be contacted at {cmkstien,liam.hebert,p7thomas,scott.hopkins}@uwaterloo.ca.
+If you require further assistance with developing your own model or have any questions about its implementaton, the authors can be contacted at

+- cmkstien@uwaterloo.ca
+- liam.hebert@uwaterloo.ca
+- p7thomas@uwaterloo.ca
+- scott.hopkins@uwaterloo.ca.